-Main objective: to answer questions from decision-makers on biodiversity and ecosystem services issues that require an in-depth collection, analysis and synthesis of existing knowledge - from science and where needed other sources of knowledge, where needed.
+This way EKLIPSE can help to answer decision-makers’ questions about biodiversity and ecosystem services issues that require an in-depth collection, analysis and synthesis of existing knowledge from the scientific literature and other sources of knowledge, where needed.
 This process can also help decision-makers identify knowledge gaps and conceive future research projects.

-Approach: The approach EKLIPSE will follow is based on the process developed in the KNEU project.
-Facilitated by a Knowledge Coordination Body (KCB) and advised by a Strategic Advisory Board (see governance framework ), requests brought forward (from policy or other decision-makers) to the mechanism will be addressed with the following steps (see figure):
+EKLIPSE builds on the approach developed in the KNEU project.
+Facilitated by a Knowledge Coordination Body (KCB) and advised by a Strategic Advisory Board (see our governance structure), requests brought forward (from policy or other decision-makers) to the mechanism will be addressed with the following steps:

 - Carry out a joint scoping by the KCB and the requester and potential experts

 - Identify the knowledge needs and discuss suitable synthesis methods, costs and timeline

 - A synthesis method is selected and a call for expertise is launched

 - An ad-hoc working group carries out the work following an agreed protocol